The Salus University 2015+ Strategic Plan

 While the attainment of university status was the capstone event of the 2005-2010 Strategic Plan, much of the growth in academic programs resulted from the most recent 2010-2015 Strategic Plan, “Engineering a New University,” which added Public Health, Biomedicine, Occupational Therapy and, most recently, Speech-Language Pathology degree programs.

 A decision was made to adopt a mission, vision and credo that will guide the University to and through its 2019 centennial anniversary.
+In 2016, the University’s mission statement was updated to further distinguish the University’s mission to its constituents.
 Given the rapid pace of change occurring in both the higher education and healthcare marketplaces, the University has developed a three-year renewable strategic plan in place of committing to a traditional five-year action plan.

-The first three years of the 2015+ Salus University Strategic Plan initially focus on the theme “Consolidating the Gains” and include three major priorities: quality, innovation and value/fiscal responsibility.
-All of these priorities are driven by a sense of urgency to stabilize and systematically cultivate current programs, as well as to bolster our marquis optometry program.
-These touchstones will serve as the foundation for all institutional actions and initiatives that are intended to develop the academic and administrative support systems necessary to insure and preserve the integrity and quality of all academic programs.
-Furthermore, they will serve to consolidate the significant gains achieved over the past decade and, finally, to position both the University and its graduates to assume integral roles in the nation’s developing health care delivery system.
+The first three years of the 2015+ Salus University Strategic Plan were initially focused on the theme “Consolidating the Gains” and included three major priorities: quality, innovation and value/fiscal responsibility.
+All of these priorities were driven by a sense of urgency to stabilize and systematically cultivate current programs, as well as to bolster our keystone optometry program, which had lost ground during our growth period.
+These touchstones serve as the foundation for all institutional actions and initiatives that are intended to develop the academic and administrative support systems necessary to insure and preserve the integrity and quality of all academic programs.
+Further, they serve to consolidate the significant gains achieved over the past decade and, finally, to position both the University and its graduates to assume integral roles in the nation’s developing health care delivery system.